We were thrilled to be recruiting for one of the biggest and most recognised names in luxury fashion in New York, but it was not easy!

 OK so you know what happens now right?

-We come riding on our trusty steed and save the day, great, call us we can save you now!
+We come riding in on our trusty steed and save the day, great, call us we can save you now!
 OK alright you want to understand how we approached the problem!
 Okay why didn’t you just say so?

 After 12 weeks, many hours of work, the HR team were back to Square One, the situation was at crisis point.
 They could not continue with the same high-risk advertised approach that was exhausted.